Landixbtw/weather_cli/README.md

 > [!Important]
 > On MacOS you might need to execute both commands with sudo.
-> Also when running the binary sudo ./weather_cli Berlin
+> Also when running the binary sudo ./weather_cli Berlin.

-It might not let you compile, and when running without sudo the .json file and .png might not be created.
+> It might not let you compile, and when running without sudo the .json
+> and .png files might not be created.